Quality control of finished products. Product quality control, which cannot be neglected

 The requirement for the supplier to accompany the shipment of goods with protocols of control procedures;

-The requirement for the supplier to carry out one hundred percent control and testing of the supplied material and technical resources or services;
+The requirement for the supplier to carry out 100% control and testing of the supplied material and technical resources or services;

-Selective acceptance tests of a batch of goods by the supplier and the consumer at the same time;
+Selective acceptance testing of a batch of goods by the supplier and consumer simultaneously;

-The supplier uses a formal quality assurance system defined by the customer (e.g. based on ISO 9000 standards) .;
+The supplier's use of a formal quality assurance system defined by the customer (for example, based on ISO 9000 standards);

-The organization shall evaluate and select suppliers based on their ability to supply products in accordance with the requirements of the organization.
+The organization shall evaluate and select suppliers based on their ability to provide products in accordance with the Organization's requirements.

-Criteria for the selection, evaluation and re-evaluation of suppliers should be established.
-Records should be kept of the results of such an assessment and subsequent actions. ”
+Criteria for selecting, evaluating and re-evaluating suppliers must be established.
+Records should be kept of the results of this assessment and subsequent actions.”

-In clause 7.4.2 "Information for purchases" we read: "Information for purchases should contain a description of the ordered products and include, where necessary:
+In clause 7.4.2 “Purchasing Information” we read: “Purchasing information must contain a description of the products being ordered and include, where necessary:

-requirements for the approval of products, procedures, processes and equipment;
+requirements for approval of products, procedures, processes and equipment;

-The organization shall ensure that specified purchasing requirements are adequate before communicating them to the supplier.
+The organization must ensure that specified purchasing requirements are adequate before communicating them to the supplier.

 Incoming quality control of metal products

-The main indicators of the quality of the metal are: chemical composition; micro- and macrostructure; basic and technological properties; dimensions, geometry and surface quality of metal products.
-Requirements for the quality of metal and products made from it are stipulated in national standards, technical specifications of firms (enterprises) or separate agreements between the consumer and the supplier.
-The quality of the metal and reliable methods for determining its main indicators are the main ones in the technological chain of production.
-The quality of metal products supplied to the enterprise is determined during the incoming inspection (VC).
+The main indicators of metal quality are: chemical composition; micro- and macrostructure; basic and technological properties; dimensions, geometry and surface quality of metal products.
+Requirements for the quality of metal and products made from it are specified in national standards, technical specifications of companies (enterprises) or separate agreements between the consumer and the supplier.
+The quality of the metal and reliable methods for determining its main indicators are the main ones in the technological production chain.
+The quality of metal products entering the enterprise is determined during incoming inspection (IC).

-Incoming inspection of metal products is mandatory at firms (enterprises) that develop or manufacture industrial products, as well as carry out their repairs.
-This control is organized and carried out in accordance with GOST 24297-87, as well as with the standards and other normative and technical documentation (NTD) of the enterprise.
+Incoming inspection of metal products is mandatory at companies (enterprises) that develop or manufacture industrial products, as well as repair them.
+This control is organized and carried out in accordance with GOST 24297-87, as well as with standards and other regulatory and technical documentation (NTD) of the enterprise.

 Organization of incoming quality control of metal products:

-In accordance with GOST 24297-87, the incoming control is carried out by the incoming control division - the incoming control bureau (BVK), which is part of the company's technical quality control service (OTK).
+In accordance with GOST 24297-87, incoming inspection is carried out by an incoming inspection unit - the incoming inspection bureau (IBK), which is part of the enterprise's technical quality control (QC) service.

 The main tasks of incoming control are:

-control of the conformity of the quality and completeness of products to the requirements of design and normative-technical documentation;
+control of compliance of the quality and completeness of products with the requirements of design and regulatory technical documentation;

-the accumulation of statistical data on the actual level of quality of the products obtained and the development of proposals on this basis for improving the quality and, if necessary, revising the requirements of the NTD for products;
+accumulation of statistical data on the actual level of quality of the resulting products and development on this basis of proposals to improve the quality and, if necessary, revise the requirements of the technical documentation for products;

 periodic monitoring of compliance with the rules and shelf life of suppliers’ products.

-Incoming control must be carried out in a specially designated room (area) equipped with the necessary means of control, testing and office equipment, as well as meeting labor safety requirements.
-Measuring instruments and test equipment used for incoming inspection are selected in accordance with the requirements of the NTD for the controlled products and GOST 8.002-86.
-If the metrological means and control methods differ from those specified in the NTD, then the consumer agrees the technical characteristics of the used means and control methods with the supplier.
+Incoming inspection must be carried out in a specially designated room (area) equipped with the necessary means of control, testing and office equipment, as well as meeting occupational safety requirements.
+Measuring instruments and testing equipment used during incoming inspection are selected in accordance with the requirements of the normative and technical documentation for controlled products and GOST 8.002-86.
+If metrological means and control methods differ from those specified in the technical documentation, then the consumer agrees specifications the means and methods of control used with the supplier.

-In order to ensure compliance with the requirements of GOST 24297, as well as the standards of the GOST R ISO 9000 series, taking into account the profile and characteristics of the products, its own NTD is being developed.
-For example, large enterprises develop enterprise standards (STP) "Incoming inspection of metallic materials", "Technological instructions (TI) for incoming inspection of metallic materials", etc.
+To ensure compliance with the requirements of GOST 24297, as well as the standards of the GOST R ISO 9000 series, the enterprise is developing its own technical documentation, taking into account the profile and characteristics of the products.
+For example, large enterprises are developing enterprise standards (STP) “Incoming inspection of metallic materials”, “Technological instructions (TI) for incoming inspection of metallic materials”, etc.

-STP establishes the procedure for organizing, conducting and formalizing the results of incoming inspection of metal products used at the enterprise.
-TI determines the scope and types of incoming inspection in accordance with the list of metals and semi-finished products subject to VC.
-The scope and types of incoming control are established in accordance with the NTD and technical specifications for the products.
+STP establishes the procedure for organizing, conducting and recording the results of incoming inspection of metal products used at the enterprise.
+TI determines the scope and types of incoming inspection in accordance with the list of metals and semi-finished products subject to inspection.
+The scope and types of incoming inspection are established in accordance with the normative and technical documentation and technical specifications for manufactured products.

-The VC is the responsibility of the BVK.
-The entrance control involves: a warehouse of purchased metal products or a consumer workshop (hereinafter referred to as a warehouse) and a central factory laboratory (CPL).
+Conducting the VC is entrusted to the BVK.
+Input control involves: a warehouse for purchased metal products or a consumer workshop (hereinafter referred to as the warehouse) and the central factory laboratory (CPL).

 Incoming inspection of metal products includes the following checks: